 Now in its fourth year, our popular Halsway Young Folk – Juniors is a great introduction to folk music and song for ages 8 – 12.
-Led by an experienced creative team – Becki Driscoll, Ford Collier, and Hannah Cumming – this short residential will be filled with fun and imaginative folk activities, using local traditions and customs as inspiration.
+Led by an experienced creative team – Becki Driscoll and Ford Collier, plus Pastoral Lead Kerrie Seymour – this short residential will be filled with fun and imaginative folk activities, using local traditions and customs as inspiration.
 Children will explore music and song, and create and perform a show for family and friends.

 “I’d never done anything like this before, I had lots of fun and I enjoyed making new friends.
 I liked the food too!”
 HYF Junior 2018 Participant

 Arrive Monday at 11:30am; there will be a performance by participants at 11:30am Wednesday, followed by farewell picnic in the garden – family and friends welcome.